mdomke/pytest-mongodb/README.rst

 After you configured `pytest-mongodb` so that it can find your fixtures you're ready to specify some data.
 Regardless of the markup language you choose, the data is provided as a list of documents (dicts).
-The collection that these documents are being inserted into is given by the filename of your fixutre-file.
+The collection that these documents are being inserted into is given by the filename of your fixture-file.
 E.g.: If you had a file named ``players.yaml`` with the following content:

 .. code-block:: yaml